MirzaBasic2023/SmartStopwatch/README.md

 **Notice: This project produces electromagnetic radiation which can trigger car alarms and be a distraction / obstruction in wireless communication.**

 Copyright © 2024 by Srednja tehnička škola Bugojno.
 All rights reserved.
-Fell free to use this project as inspiration and improving design of your projects, but not for any monetary gain and criminal activities.
+Fell free to use this project as inspiration and improving design of your projects, but not for any monetary gain and criminal activities :)

 Project manager by Said Karaosmanović